a backpacking test of ultralight camp quilts

 Verdict

-If you want to save the most possible weight and be as warm as possible in the backcountry, no backpacking quilt will serve you better than the best-in-class Enlightened Equipment Enigma 20.
+If you want to save the most possible weight and be as warm as possible in the backcountry, no backpacking quilt will serve you better than the best-in-class Enlightened Equipment Enigma 20, built out with 950 fill power down and 7d ripstop nylon shell fabric.

 Verdict